aosabook/500lines/image-filters/image-filters.markdown

 #### RGB colors
-The color space that most programmers are familiar with is RGBA: red, green, blue and alpha.
+The color space that most programmers are familiar with is RGBA: red, green, blue and alpha; it's what we were using above.
 In hexadecimal (base 16), the first two digits are the amount of red, the second two blue, the third two green, and the final two (if they are there) are the alpha value.
 The values range from 00 in base 16 (0 in base
 10) through to FF (255 in base 10).
 The alpha represents